jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Centralisers, centre, normalisers, and stabilisers.md

 - math-171-9
 ---

 Recall [[Group automorphisms and automorphism groups#_proposition _ inner automorphisms are actually automorphisms|inner automorphisms]].
-Note that if $G$ is [[Motivating groups#_definition _ abelian group, commutative group|abelian]], then each inner automorphism is just the identity on $G$.
+Note that if $G$ is [[Abstract Algebra I --- math-171/notes/Groups, and why you should care#_definition _ abelian group, commutative group|abelian]], then each inner automorphism is just the identity on $G$.
 The idea here is that group actions tell us something about a group, especially when it acts on itself.
 What if we look into non-abelian $G$ and its subgroups where inner automorphisms defined by elements are just identity?

 ### Studying $G$ acting on $G$